mattrussell2/gradescope-autograder/README.md

 ```
 Notice options for custom timeout, max_ram, etc. Details for each option can be found at the end of this document.
 Regarding output files, `gerp` expects two command-line arguments - the name of the directory to index, and a file to write output to.
 For each of the tests, `#{testname}.ofile` will be converted to `test01.ofile`, etc. If your students need to write to an output file, please have them take the name of the file as an input argument, and use this template.
 They can potentially write to multiple files; in the `testset.toml` file, as long the string contains `#{testname}` and ends with an `.ofile` extension, you're good to go.

+## `autograde.py`
+`autograde.py` is the script that does all of the autograding.
+Here's the basic grading procedure:
+* Parse input arguments
+* Load the `testset.toml` file and validate configuration
+* Create `Test` objects; each `Test` object contains all of the possible configuration variables, either customized, or the defaults.
+* Build directories required to run tests
+* Compile the executable(s) specified in the configuration
+* Run each test:
+* * Save the initial Test object to `results/logs/testname.summary`
+* * Execute the specified command
+* * Run any `diff`s required based on the testing configuration; run canonicalization prior to `diff` if specified.
+* * Run `valgrind` if required.
+* * Determine whether the test passed or not
+* * Save the completed Test object to `results/logs/testname.summary`
+* Report the results to `stdout`.

 ## Testing the Autograder
 ### Preliminaries
 In order to build reference output and test your code easily, first add the `bin/` folder to your `$PATH`.
 To do this, run the following commands, replacing `REPO_ROOT` with the path to the repository root on your system.